Forestjylee/forest_3d_scanner/README.md

 Please press any key to start.
 ```

-If you see such output, it means everything is ready, just press **any key** to continue.
+If you see such output, it means everything is ok, just press **any key** to continue.

-If you use it for the first time, hold you camera and don't move it, observe the speed of processing and you can estimate values you need to set when initializing `class RealsenseRecorder`.
+If you use it for the first time, hold you camera and don't move it, observe the speed of processing and you can estimate values you need to set in `config.ini`.
 After collecting preset amount of images, it will stop automatically.

-> Note: When initialize `class RealsenseRecorder`, set `only_body=True` will cause it only process body images and skip other images.
+> Note: `only_body=True` will only process human body images and skip other images.

 > Note: During the processing, a window will pump up to show filtered color image in order to make user adjust their camera's position.